EllisArn/zu-bbbearbeiten-stateless/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Story
+name: user story
-about: You can write a user story.
+about: Suggest an idea for this project
 title: As <role>, I want <something> so that <something>
-labels: User Story
+labels: 'status: new issue, type: user story'
 assignees: ''

 ---